uaytek/SparkIBM/README.md

 ### Model Training

-RandomForestClassifier is used for modelling.
-Because the initial recall and F1 Score is high no other models used.
+RandomForestClassifier, Naive Bayes and Logistic Regression are used for modelling.The initial recall and F1 Score is the highest on Random Forest.

 The next step is using coss validation to find the ideal hyper-parameters for Random Fores Classifier.The ideal paramneters are MaxDepth 5 and numTrees = 20.